pmq20/node-packer/node/doc/api/buffer.md

 * Returns: {Buffer} A reference to `buf`.

-Interprets `buf` as an array of 64-bit numbers and swaps the byte-order *in-place*.
+Interprets `buf` as an array of 64-bit numbers and swaps the byte order *in-place*.
 Throws a `RangeError` if [`buf.length`] is not a multiple of 8.

 Examples: